 Woodrow Wilson

-Within weeks of his March 1913 inauguration, Woodrow Wilson betrayed a campaign promise to a group of Black leaders for unequivocally “fair” treatment of “their” people.
-He did it by launching a top-to-bottom resegregation of the federal workforce.
+Within weeks of Woodrow Wilson’s March 1913 inauguration, Wilson totally betrayed a campaign promise to a group of Black leaders for unequivocally “fair” treatment of “their” people.

 Wilson’s crusade was a thorough, and “smashing” success.
 Black federal workers were fired in droves, and many of the survivors were demoted from white collar to menial labor.
-Barriers to entry and advancement were added to keep their numbers down: particularly effective was a new requirement that job-seekers attach a photograph to their applications.
+Barriers to entry and advancement were added to keep their numbers down.
+Particularly effective was a new requirement that job-seekers attach a photograph to their applications.

 W. E. B. DuBois